jounrover733/Statistical-Explorations/README.md

 - Exploratory Data Analysis (EDA)
 - Probability Distributions and Simulation
-- Sampling Theory and the Central Limit Theorem
-- Parametric and Non-parametric Hypothesis Testing
-- Correlation, Linear and Logistic Regression
-- ANOVA and Multivariate Techniques
-- Statistical Perspectives in Machine Learning Contexts

 ## 📁 Repository Structure

 Each notebook is developed with pedagogical intent and includes:

-- A formal statement of the problem or research question
-- Methodological justification and implementation
 - Data visualizations to support empirical reasoning
 - Interpretive commentary and concluding insights

-## 🧠 Intellectual Framing

-This repository reflects a commitment to the philosophy that deep statistical literacy is essential for rigorous data-driven decision-making.
-Aligned with the vision of *“building the future through computation and inquiry”*, this space aspires to support the formation of robust analytical intuition through hands-on exploration.